watson-developer-cloud/assistant-web-chat-service-desk-starter/src/kustomer/webChat/README.md

 <script src="https://cdn.kustomerapp.com/chat-web/core.js" data-kustomer-api-key="YOUR_KUSTOMER_API_KEY"></script>
 ```

+5. To have the chat transcript display to an agent, within the Kustomer Platform create a new attribute on the Conversation Klass with Display Name as Watson Assistant Session History and set the type as Single Line Text

+6. Within Conversation Klass click on Insight Card and click `Create Insight Card` with name Watson Assistant Chat History and view location set as Insight Panel Card.
+Click on the bottom View Code and then click on Convert to Code.
+Type `CONVERT` and click on `I understand, please convert`.
+Then copy and paste the example html code from [here](./client/src/kustomer/webChat/client/watsonAssistantKview.html) and then click Save Changes.

-5. Go to the client directory in [src/kustomer/webChat/client](./client).
+7. Go to the client directory in [src/kustomer/webChat/client](./client).

-6. From the client directory [src/kustomer/webChat/client](./client) run:
+8. From the client directory [src/kustomer/webChat/client](./client) run:
     - `npm i`
     - `npm run dev`